-Driving a vehicle with the brake light on is dangerous.
+Driving a vehicle with the red brake light on is dangerous.
 Part of the brake system may have failed.
 It will take longer to stop the vehicle.
 You could have a collision.
 Have the vehicle checked immediately.

-Vehicles equipped with the Anti-Lock Brake System (ABS), are also equipped with Electronic Brake Force Distribution (EBD).
-In the event of an EBD failure, the Brake Warning Light will turn on along with the ABS Light.
+Vehicles equipped with the Anti-Lock Brake System (ABS) are also equipped with Electronic Brake Force Distribution (EBD).
+In the event of an EBD failure, the

+Brake Warning Light will turn on along with the ABS Light.
 Immediate repair to the ABS system is required.

-Operation of the Brake Warning Light can be checked by turning the ignition switch from the OFF position to the ON/RUN position.
+Operation of the Brake Warning Light can be checked by placing the ignition in the ON/RUN position.
 The light should illuminate for approximately two seconds.
 The light should then turn off unless the parking brake is applied or a brake fault is detected.
 If the light does not illuminate, have the light inspected by an authorized dealer.

-The light also will turn on when the parking brake is applied with the ignition switch in the ON/RUN position.
+The light also will turn on when the parking brake is applied with the ignition placed in the ON/RUN position.